CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-CLI/_index.md

 - Install and configure NTP, if needed
 - Obtain NetQ software packages

-You don't need to take any of these steps on Cumulus Linux.
+You don't need to take any of these steps on Cumulus Linux or SONiC.

 ### Verify Service Package Versions